How to Grow Radish Outdoors

 A strong grow light that can give the equivalent of 6+ hours of direct sun [DLI of 18+ mol/m²/day].

-Radish plants are best to start from seed in the area they will grow to their full size (known as “direct sowing”).
-They’re not practical to propagate from cuttings & they don’t handle transplanting well.
-Fortunately starting from seed is simple and they sprout quickly!
+Radish plants are best started from seed in the area they will grow to their full size (known as “direct sowing”).
+They’re not practical to propagate from cuttings and don’t handle transplanting well.
+Fortunately, starting from seed is simple and they sprout quickly!

 Week 1-2: Check for Radish Sprouts